raspiblitz/raspiblitz/README.md

 - Invoice - creates an Invoice-QR code that can be used for payments
 - Off - Shutdown or Restart the RaspiBlitz

 Please mind that the touchscreen is still experimental and with recent changes is missing certain UI fixes.
-This might take still until v1.8.1 release where the touchscreen is planned for a refactor/rewrite.
+This might take still until a later version where the touchscreen is planned for a refactor/rewrite.

 ##### LCD Rotate